pau1a/Transcrypt/main.md

 **App UI:** **TailwindCSS**.
 **Brand tokens:** Single source of truth via **CSS variables** (colour, radius, shadow, spacing).
 Variables are consumed by Tailwind (through arbitrary `[...]` utilities and mapped theme entries).
 **Marketing Site:** Tailwind CSS reads the same CSS variables. **No Bootstrap.
 No icon webfonts.**
 Tailwind CSS is the single styling framework across app and Marketing Site.
-No SCSS or Sass pipeline remains.

 Rules:
 1) Utilities-first in components; use `@apply` only for tiny atoms (e.g., `.btn`, `.card`), not page layouts.